Pilot (Rick and Morty): Reception

 Zach Handlen of The A.V.
-Club gave the episode a B+ rating, stating that "[the viewer is] never allowed to forget the dark implications of Rick’s ambitions.
+Club gave the shows episode a B+ rating, stating that "[the viewer is] never allowed to forget the dark implications of Rick’s ambitions.
 Which means there are still stakes, which makes the jokes funnier and keeps the stories interesting."
 Jason Tabrys of Screen Rant was overall positive in his review of the episode, drawing comparisons to Doctor Who and The Hitchhiker's Guide to the Galaxy, some of Harmon's inspirations.